What is attention deficit hyperactivity disorder (ADHD)?

 There’s no evidence that food intolerances cause children to develop ADHD symptoms.

-But some artificial food colourings might make children with ADHD more cranky, and their ADHD symptoms might seem worse.
+Some artificial food colourings might make children with ADHD more cranky, and their ADHD symptoms might seem worse.
 These colourings include tartrazine (lemon yellow) (102), quinoline yellow (104), sunset yellow FCD (110), carmoisine (red) (122), ponceau 4R (red) (124) and allura red AC (129).

 There are some conditions that don’t necessarily cause ADHD but do cause behaviour that looks like ADHD or makes ADHD symptoms worse.
 These include various genetic syndromes, seizures and hydrocephalus.
 Conditions like intellectual disability and cerebral palsy also affect the way the different parts of the brain talk to each other.